mromerdagan/mromerdagan.github.io/about.md

 For me, beeing a programmer / SW engineer means using best practices patterns to solve new problems.

-This "blog" is more of a presonal documentation website.
+This "blog" is more of a presonal documentation website than a real blog.

 {:refdef: style="text-align: center;"}
 ![The big bots project](/img/20190222_151015.jpg)